 How are we doing?
-Persons with disabilities are significantly more likely (39%) to self-report their health as fair or poor as persons without disabilities (7%).
+Persons with disabilities are significantly more likely (45.1%) to self-report being obese compared to persons without disabilities (27.3%).

-2 Percent of Iowa adults who self-reported being inactive.
+Percent of Iowa adults who self-reported exercising in the past 30 days.

 Source: http://dhds.cdc.gov/profiles.